konkor/cpufreq/docs/frontend.md

 It can be used to reduce the system power consumption when processor cores can't go too high.

 ## 7. CPU Core Threads Slider
-**First, you have to disable/remove IRQBALANCE package for the system stability!**
+<p class="description">First, you have to disable/remove IRQBALANCE package for the system stability!</p>

 _This feature is only available for multi-core processors._